NuevoFoundation/workshops/content/english/python-basics/data-types/_index.md

 ## Overview

-In programming, data type is an important concept.
+In programming, data types are an important concept.
 Variables can store data of different types, and different types can do different things.

 Python has the following data types built-in by default, in these categories: